den-materials/create-an-issue-project3/readme.md

 ## Exercise

 #### Requirements
 - If you are in the front or third row, turn around.The two people in front of you will be the people whose code you will review and submit issues on.
-(If you are one of the bottom two people on the list, just wrap around so the first two people get reviewed also.)
 - For each of these two developers' code do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)